Release date: 2022-10-13

 Enable default logging of checkpoints and slow autovacuum operations (Bharath Rupireddy)

-Specifically, this changes the default of log_checkpoints to on and log_autovacuum_min_duration to 10 minutes.
-This will cause idle servers to generate log output, which might cause problems on resource-constrained servers with insufficient log file removal.
-The defaults should be changed in such cases.
+log_autovacuum_min_duration to 10 minutes.
+This will cause even an idle server to generate some log output, which might cause problems on resource-constrained servers without log file rotation.
+These defaults should be changed in such cases.

-Generate periodic log message during slow server starts (Nitin Jadhav, Robert Haas)
+Generate progress messages in the server log during slow server starts (Nitin Jadhav, Robert Haas)

-Messages report the cause of the delay.
+The messages report the cause of the delay.
 The time interval for notification is controlled by the new server variable

-Store server-level statistics in shared memory (Kyotaro Horiguchi, Andres Freund, Melanie Plageman)
+Store cumulative statistics system data in shared memory (Kyotaro Horiguchi, Andres Freund, Melanie Plageman)

-Previously this was updated via UDP packets, stored in the file system, and read by sessions.
-There is no longer a statistics collector process.
+Previously this data was sent to a statistics collector process via UDP packets, and could only be read by sessions after transferring it via the file system.
+There is no longer a separate statistics collector process.

 Allow log output in JSON format (Sehrope Sarkuni, Michael Paquier)

 pg_stat_reset_single_table_counters() to reset the counters of relations shared across all databases (Sadhuprasad Patro)

 Add wait events for local shell commands (Fujii Masao)

-Allow view access to be controlled by privileges of the view user (Christoph Heiss)
+Allow table accesses done by a view to optionally be controlled by privileges of the view's caller (Christoph Heiss)

 Previously checkpoints could only be run by superusers.